 The man of many hats

 Born in Plainfield New Jersey and the younger of two sons; Tristan Biscuite Davis (Biscuite) became influenced in the art of movement at the age of 6 by his mother Gena Davis and brother Rashad Davis.
 His lessons became the foundation for escape from a world full of bullying, racism, and general isolation.
 Finding no peace in his immediate world he faded into an internal story of raw emotion which is depicted in his performances to this day.
 While struggling with thoughts of suicide as the only escape, the chance to perform in front of over 1,000 youth was offered.
 After falling in love with the ability to make others happy with an art he did not see as dancing but as a personal escape Studying styles such as modern, Jazz, Ballet, and elements of tap in College, Biscuite began to explore the common factors of both technical styles and street styles to blend them with smooth transitions.
 After finding the best training elements of each style Biscuite began developing a system to create a limitless way of moving.
 He founded the company Mission Through Movement with the hopes of spreading the knowledge and evidence of his no limit training system.
-Biscuite’ mission is to remove the feeling of isolation from those who share his story; by bringing out the gifts inside them to express themselves through the arts.
-Biscuite aims to give people the same feeling he got when faced with purpose, the feeling of new life.
-From performing to teaching in diverse settings; he wastes no time in his mission and finds time to mentor youth.
+Biscuite’ mission is to remove the feeling of isolation from those who share his story; by bringing out the gifts inside of them to express through the arts.
+Biscuite aspires to give people the same joy he felt when faced with purpose, and while performing and teaching in diverse settings, he encourages everyone to find their voice inside their gifts.